Mimi's Organic Eats » Recipes » Cookies

 - Allow the cookies to cool completely before frosting them.
 I know this is so hard!
 But, if you frost cookies when they are warm the frosting will melt, and you don't want that!

-No, if you want to use a hand mixer for this recipe you can do that as well.
+No, you can use any electric mixer for this, such as a hand mixer if you like.
 I just always prefer my stand mixer because it's hands free.

 Yes, if you have a nut allergy you can definitely omit the pecans!
 Or if you just want a plain pumpkin spice cookie.
 You could also replace the pecans with walnuts, almonds, or chocolate chips, all of which would be so good!